contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/01_create-web-api.md

 ## Add data via the Data Browser

 Once your Entity Store has been deployed, you can use it to store contacts.
-For the purpose of this tutorial, let’s add one via the APISpark Data Browser.
+For the purpose of this tutorial, let’s add one via the Restlet Cloud Data Browser.

 Select the Contact entity from the **Entities** menu in the left panel of the **Overview**.